ets-labs/python-dependency-injector/docs/providers/overriding.rst

 The main feature is that while your code is using providers, it depends on providers, but not on the objects that providers provide.
-As a result of this, you can change providing by provider object to a different one, but still compatible one, without chaning your previously written code.
+As a result of this, you can change providing by provider object to a different one, but still compatible one, without changing your previously written code.

 Provider overriding functionality has such interface: